AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

   read-only at runtime (set at editor time).
 - `size: Vector2i`: Returns the size of the map.
 Each coordinate is integer and positive, and lower than or equal to 4096 (this means: a map can be at most 4096x4096).
 This property is read-only at runtime (set at editor time).
   Entities in this map will have their positions constrained by these dimensions.
+The dimensions are constrained to be between `(1, 1)` and `(4096, 4096)`.
 - `gizmo_x_axis_color`, `gizmo_y_axis_color` and `gizmo_grid_color`: These properties only serve for debugging
   purposes in the editor, since they provide a grid ad hoc to track the objects even before the tilemaps have their cells properly filled.
 All these properties are of type `Color`.
 - `floor_layer: AlephVault__WindRose.Maps.Layers.FloorLayer`: Returns the floor layer for the map.
 This layer is read-only and set on initialization, by detecting a direct child being of this type.
+- `visuals_layer: AlephVault__WindRose.Maps.Layers.VisualsLayer`: Returns the visuals layer for the map.
+This layer is read-only and set on initialization, by detecting a direct child being of this type.
+Visuals layers have their own section: `Understanding Entity Visuals`.
+This layer is optional.
 - `entities_layer: AlephVault__WindRose.Maps.Layers.EntitiesLayer`: Returns the entities layer for the map.
 This layer is read-only and set on initialization, by detecting a direct child of this type.
 The actual type of layer is a sub-type of entities layer, with its own logic, depending on the intended rule to apply to the map.